 In November 2015, the exhibit moved to New Orleans' Southern Food & Beverage Museum where it continues to hang.

 DIRTY PAGES • SEPTEMBER 26, 2016 + ONGOING

 On September 26, 2016, a Dirty Pages exhibit was part of the Celebrate Nashville Cultural Festival's 20th anniversary.
 Created with the Metro Nashville Human Rights Commission, the exhibit hung for one night only at POP, 604 Gallatin Ave in Nashville.
-Afterwards, the exhibit moved to Nashville's Casa Azafrán, 2195 Nolensville Pike, where it now hangs on the walls outside the center's Mesa Komal commercial kitchen.
+Afterwards, the exhibit moved to Nashville's Casa Azafrán, 2195 Nolensville Pike, where it’s hung on the walls outside the center's Mesa Komal commercial kitchen.

 "Dirty Pages Share Stories of Food and Love"